patszy/project/readme.md

 * [To do](#todo)

 ## General info
-This project is a web site for peoples to find other and annouce their personality or offer.
+This project is a web site for peoples to find other and annouce their person or offer.

 Website is being developed in Pre-Alpha version.